radiantlogic-v8/documentation-new/documentation/password-filter-guide/01-password-filter-guide.md

 Configure the Port Number property.

+>[!warning]
-><span style="color:red">**Important Note – other connector properties like log level, polling interval, etc. can also be defined, but typically the default values are sufficient.
-For details on all connector properties, please see the RadiantOne Connector Properties Guide.**
+>Other connector properties like log level, polling interval, etc. can also be defined, but typically the default values are sufficient.
+For details on all connector properties, please see the RadiantOne Connector Properties Guide.

 #### Port Number